 The CSC is established by the State of Nevada Legislature in the Reno City Charter, Article IX, and is an autonomous body of seven City of Reno citizens who meet once per month.
 Commissioners have no other connection to the City of Reno and are appointed by the Mayor and approved by the City Council to serve a five year term.

 The City of Reno is an equal opportunity employer.
 Recruitment, hiring, assignment, training, compensation, promotion, retention, and disciplinary decisions will be made without regard to race, color, religion, creed, national origin, sex, sexual orientation, gender identity, gender expression, age, pregnancy, physical or mental disability, genetic information, veteran status, political affiliation, membership in an employee association, or any other protected class status applicable under federal or state law or City Charter.

 To learn more about the integral part Civil Service plays in the selection of City employees, please watch the Creating Understanding presentation.

-Acting Chief Examiner
+Interim Chief Examiner

 Civil Service Technician

 Location: Reno City Hall, 7th Floor Caucus Room

 Dates: Meet the 4th Thursday of the first 10 months and then the 3rd Thursday of the month for November and December